 Nikita Kucherov Contract Information:

-Signed to a three-year, entry-level contract with the Lightning in September of 2012.
+Signed a three-year, $14.29 million contract extension with the Lightning in October of 2016.

 To instantly reveal our fantasy analysis of every player – including Nikita Kucherov – simply subscribe now.